ohovey1/personal_finance_web_app/README.md

 ## Design Patterns Used

 1. Factory Method Pattern - for Asset and Account creation
-2. Composition - exists between Portfolio and User objects
-3. Aggregation - exists between Assets and Accounts, as well as Accounts and Portfolio
+2. Strategy Pattern - to handle visualization stategies
-4. Singleton Pattern - for DB manager
+3. Singleton Pattern - for DB manager

 ## Database Schema